UserHeDan/SomeAlgorithmsCode/README.md

 # SomeAlgorithmsCode
-record the process of learing algorithms
+record the process of learning algorithms